 Change the Time integration scheme to Hilber-Hughes-Taylor (HHT).

 Next, change the Convergence criteria type to Absolute.

 You may now define the Simulation Control.
 Set the Simulation Interval to 0.002 and the Initial timestep length to 0.000005.
 A file that defines a ramped time step is to be uploaded.
 This file makes our simulation run quickly until the iPhone reaches the ground and reduces the time step on impact.
-To upload the files, follow the instructions as shown in the below images.
+To upload the files, use the link below and follow the instructions as shown in the below images.

 For an effective analysis of the results, it is imperative to monitor the solution fields with Result Control Items.
 In our case, we do it for the glass.